sabrinaahmednitu/car-washing-system/README.md

 ## Description

 Welcome to the Car Wash Booking System.
-This application allows users to conveniently book car wash services.
+This backend system for the Car Washing System provides efficient management of user registrations, services, slots, and bookings.
+With robust error handling and authentication mechanisms, users can enjoy a reliable and secure car washing service.

 ## Live URL
 this is the live url ( https://car-washing-system-assignment-3.vercel.app )